News

 Published on October 3, 2025

-Individuals diagnosed with type 1 diabetes require daily insulin to keep their blood sugar within a target range.
-Insulin is commonly administered via injections or through the use of an insulin pump.
-Frequent blood sugar checks, along with a balanced diet and physical activity, are also crucial.
+Individuals with type 1 diabetes must administer insulin daily to control their blood sugar levels.
+This is typically done through injections or the use of an insulin pump.
+Regular monitoring of blood sugar levels is essential, along with maintaining a balanced diet and engaging in regular physical activity.
+These measures help keep blood sugar within a healthy range and reduce the risk of long-term complications.